Ara (The Altar) Constellation

 The Latin genitive of the constellation name is "Arae" (pronounced ˈɛəriː) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Arae (the brightest star of Ara based on the Bayer catalog); or 23 Arae (the 23th star in the constellation of Ara based on the Flamsteed catalog).

-Sky chart of Ara from your location
+Sky Chart of Ara Constellation

 Here we provide a simplified sky chart of the Ara constellation.
 Alternatively it is possible to locate Ara in the night sky using our Online Interactive Planetarium.

-Visibility of Ara from your location
+Visibility of Ara Constellation

 Ara is currently not visible from Greenwich, United Kingdom [change]